Christmas music radio: Religious songs

 The period from late afternoon Christmas Eve to noon Christmas Day, Lucas reserved for heavy rotation of religious and spiritual records, as a nod to the solemnity of the holiday.
 Songs with Christian themes in general tend to be less played than secular Christmas songs (only one predominantly Christian Christmas song, Ray Conniff's "Ring Christmas Bells," ranked among the top 70 records played in December 2024, with the caveat that many of the more familiar Christian songs have several cover versions depressing each version's individual chart ranking); the conventional wisdom approach to religious music has program directors play very little (if any) Christian Christmas music in November before increasing it throughout Advent, with a 2024 survey noting most stations were playing between two and five songs with Christian themes per hour in the second week of December.
-(An exception to this is on Christian radio formats, which by the nature of their formats carry more religious music throughout the season; this often comes at the expense of novelties, which are generally not played on Christian stations due to their inherent irreverence.)
+(An exception to this is on Christian radio formats, which by the nature of their formats carry more religious music throughout the season.)
 The increase in Christian Christmas song airplay in later December also, as of 2024, has helped bring certain beautiful music orchestras such as Conniff's and Percy Faith's into a slight renaissance.

 Christmas music radio in the British Isles

 On the British Isles (the United Kingdom, Republic of Ireland and the Crown Dependencies), the festive format has favored more rock music from the 1970s and 1980s, along with occasional inclusion of past hits that reached number one on the holiday ("Christmas number ones") that do not carry a Christmas, holiday, winter or Christian theme; in contrast, the 1940s to early 1960s standards of the American format are less commonly encountered there.
+These stations also generally carry smaller playlists, with as few as 60 records in rotation.

 In Ireland, a temporary radio station named Christmas FM broadcasts on a temporary license in Dublin and Cork from November 28 to December 26, solely playing Christmas music.

 In the UK, the Festive Fifty list of songs as voted for by listeners is broadcast starting on Christmas Day, originally by DJ John Peel, and nowadays by Internet radio station Dandelion Radio.

 Since the early 2010s, a number of Christmas music stations have broadcast on national and local digital platforms in the United Kingdom, with some also being carried on the FM band.
 These have included: